Capturing Evolution Genes for Time Series Data: Experiment

 \subsection{Predicting Future Event}

 We then evaluate our proposed model in terms of its accuracy in predicting future events, which then turns into a classification problem of $\mathcal{Y} = \pi$ given $\mathcal{X}$.
 We compare our proposed model against the following night baseline models, which have proven to be competitive across a wide variety of prediction tasks: \begin{itemize} [leftmargin=*] \item \textit{NN-ED, NN-DTW and NN-CID:} Given a sample, these methods calculate their nearest neighbor in the training data and use the nearest neighbor's label to classify the given sample.
-To quantify the distance between samples, they consider different metrics, which are, respectively, Euclidean Distance, Dynamic Time Warping~\citep{berndt1994using} and Complexity Invariant Distance~\citep{batista2011complexity}. \item \textit{Fast Shapelets (FS):} This is a fast shapelets algorithm that uses shapelets as features for classification~\citep{rakthanmanon2013fast}. \item \textit{Time Series Forest (TSF):} This is a tree-ensemble method that derives features from the intervals of each series~\citep{deng2013time}. \item \textit{SAX-VSM:} This is a dictionary method that derives features from the intervals of each series~\citep{senin2013sax-vsm}. \item \textit{MC-DCNN and LSTM:} These are two deep neural network-based methods proposed in~\citep{zheng2014time} and~\citep{hochreiter1997long} respectively. \end{itemize} Besides the above methods, we further consider the following generative models as baselines: \begin{itemize} [leftmargin=*] \item \textit{CVAE:} This method uses CVAE~\citep{sohn2015learning} as gene $\mathbf{G}$ without discriminator and uses the same feature fusion method for prediction. \item \textit{\method:} This is the proposed method.
-We use $\mathcal{L}_{event}$ as $\mathcal{L}_{app}$ to train \method networks. \end{itemize} \vpara{Comparison results.} \tableref{tb:exp:classresult} compares the results of event prediction.
-For public datasets, we use accuracy as metrics due to their relatively balanced positive/negative ratio, which is also used in~\citep{bagnall2017the}.
-For the real-world datasets, we use precision, recall and F-measures ($F_1, F_{0.5}$) as metrics.
-Generally, we prefer to use $F_{0.5}$ as metric for the anomaly detection because precision is more important than recall to reduce workloads.
+To quantify the distance between samples, they consider different metrics, which are, respectively, Euclidean Distance, Dynamic Time Warping~\citep{berndt1994using} and Complexity Invariant Distance~\citep{batista2011complexity}. \item \textit{Fast Shapelets (FS):} This is a fast shapelets algorithm that uses shapelets as features for classification~\citep{rakthanmanon2013fast}. \item \textit{Time Series Forest (TSF):} This is a tree-ensemble method that derives features from the intervals of each series~\citep{deng2013time}. \item \textit{SAX-VSM:} This is a dictionary method that derives features from the intervals of each series~\citep{senin2013sax-vsm}. \item \textit{MC-DCNN and LSTM:} These are two deep neural network-based methods proposed in~\citep{zheng2014time} and~\citep{hochreiter1997long} respectively. \end{itemize} Besides the above methods, we further consider the following generative models as baselines: \begin{itemize} [leftmargin=*] \item \textit{CVAE:} This method uses CVAE~\citep{sohn2015learning} as gene $\mathbf{G}$ without discriminator and uses the same feature fusion method for prediction. \item \textit{\methodshort:} This is the proposed method.
+We use $\mathcal{L}_{event}$ as $\mathcal{L}_{app}$ to train \methodshort networks. \end{itemize} \vpara{Comparison results.} \tableref{tb:exp:classresult} compares the results of event prediction.
+We use precision, recall and F-measures ($F_{0.5}$) as metrics.
+Here, we prefer to use $F_{0.5}$ as metric because precision is more important than recall in this scene.
 We observe that all quantifying-distance methods based on nearest neighbors perform similarly but are unstable, which may be attributed to peculiarities in the data, since the NN-DTW method does not outperform on the INS and TMP datasets.
 Moreover, feature-extracted methods have relatively better recall on MCE and TMP datasets, such as the dictionary-method SAX-VSM, but precisions do not outperform simultaneously, which may not adapt to the unbalanced sample.
 The neural network approaches (MC-DCNN, LSTM) perform poorly on small-scale data (Earthquakes), for they might be more suitable for processing large-scale data due to their model complexity.
 The generative method utilizes the genes' distribution patterns and models the behavior evolution, which leads to a better performance on the five real-world datasets.
 CVAE outperforms near-neighbor methods on all datasets, which attributes to modeling behavior evolution behind the time series.
-As we expected, due to the ability to fitting distribution better, \method performs better than CVAE and outperforms these baselines.
+As we expected, due to the ability to fitting distribution better, \methodshort performs better than CVAE and outperforms these baselines.